huntdatacenter/docs/docs/govern-science/organizational-access/README.md

 ## Request organizational agreements

 ::: tip For NTNU departments
-Send us the name of your administrative contact person that will coordinate the agreement process on [email](/contact).
+Send us the name of the administrative contact person at your Department that will coordinate the agreement process on [email](/contact).
 We will generate the additional agreement information.
 :::

 ::: tip For all other institutions